Huh Young-sook

 Huh Young-Sook (born July 2, 1975) is a South Korean handball player who competed in the 2000 and 2004 Summer Olympics.

 In 2000, she was part of the South Korean team which finished fourth in the Olympic tournament.
 She played all seven matches and scored 23 goals.

 Four years later she won the silver medal with the South Korean team.
 She played two matches and scored one goal.

-Huh is currently playing for KIF Kolding in Denmark.
+Huh has played for KIF Kolding in Denmark.